sgladkoff/goldpan/docs/hakutaku.md

 If you have a paid subscription, you will have the ability to download your search results as a TM file.

+## The Personal Search Tab

+This is a variant of the **Search tab**, similar in all respects, with the exception of accessing your private **TM** repository instead of the public one.
+It is only available to subscription users.

 ### The Import Tab

 This tab is not available to unregistered users.
 Here, you can import files containing **TM** into the public database of **Hakutaku**, as well as into your private repository if you own a subscription.
 This import function supports the TMX, TSV, HTM and XLS file formats.